Offense Wins Games. Defense Wins Championships.

 By The Playbook

-As leader of the team, the quarterback is usually the highest paid position in football – the current being Matthew Stafford of the Detroit Lions earning a cool $135 million over a five-year contract.
-The second highest paid position is often the offensive left tackle, otherwise known as the blind side tackle.
+As the leader of the team, the quarterback is usually the highest-paid position in football – the current being Matthew Stafford of the Detroit Lions earning a cool $135 million over a five-year contract.
+The second highest-paid position is often the offensive left tackle, otherwise known as the blindside tackle.
 This wasn’t always the case, but from a risk-management standpoint, it makes sense.

 With such a high investment in one player, the NFL eventually recognized the importance that the left tackle plays in defending the quarterback from devastating blind side hits such as the one Lawrence Taylor put on Joe Theismann in a 1985 Monday night game against the New York Giants.
 If you happened to be one of the 17 million viewers to have seen the career-ending hit L.T. put on the Washington Redskins’ quarterback, you already know the importance the left tackle position plays.